chollma/hollmaier/src/index.md

 ## Who I am

-I'm a product leader, speaker, and mentor.
-I advocate for systemic solutions to business and customer problems that are fast and accessible by default.
+I’m a strategic and results-oriented digital product manager with proven success in optimizing online shopping experiences using innovative tactics and customer-centric solutions.
+Skilled in systems thinking, user experience design, and data analytics, I’ve led several cross-functional teams to efficiency gains and revenue growth in the SEO, Landing Page, and Accessibility spaces in my 5 years at REI.
 You can find my work featured in [The A11y Project](https://www.a11yproject.com/authors/), [A11y Weekly](https://a11yweekly.com/), and at [CSUN: The Assistive Technology Conference](https://www.csun.edu/cod/conference/sessions/index.php/public/presentations/view/1403).
 \
 \
 I'm passionate about: